The Western Swedish Archipelago - Sailing Ship Charter & Travel - Eye of the Wind

 Trip information

-The territory of the western Swedish archipelago is regarded by experienced sailors and Scandinavian enthusiasts as perhaps the most most beautiful sea area of the Baltic Sea.
-Scenic versatile, well protected, visually unique and appealing and at times fairy-tale-like and dreamy, this "maritime adventure playground" off the coast of the Swedish provinces of Västergötland and Bohuslän.
-Come with us on a special Discovery tour and travel through this dreamlike landscape in an unusual and yet pleasantly comfortable way: on board a traditional tall ship over 100 years old!
+The archipelago off the west coast of Sweden is considered by experienced sailors and Scandinavia enthusiasts to be perhaps the most beautiful sea area in the Baltic Sea.
+With its diverse landscape, unique visual appeal and sometimes fairytale-like dreaminess, this "maritime adventure playground" off the coast of the Swedish provinces of Västergötland and Bohuslän is a real treat.
+Join us on a special discovery voyage and explore this dreamlike landscape in an unusual yet pleasant and comfortable way: aboard a traditional tall ship that is over 100 years old!

 This is where you board